elliotlarson/dev-notes/rxjs-notes.md

 Promises were created to deal with "callback hell" or a mess of deeply nested callback functions.
 Promises give you the ability to move this to a chainable sequence of events tied together with `then` and `catch` statements.

-But, promises only react to a single event, not an event stream.
+But, promises only react to a single event, not an event stream, like mouse movements or sequences of bytes in a file stream.
 And, promises can't be cancelled.

 ## Resources